YaleUniversity/azure-resourcegroup-runbook-logicapp/README.md

 ### Create Azure Automation Account

 An Azure Automation Account is a container that holds the assets necessary to perform automation tasks against Azure resources, as well as external resources.
 The Azure automation account comprises common assets such scripts and workflows, modules, and variables.
 It can accommodate Python2 and PoweShell, two high-level interpreted languages commonly used by system administrators for routine automation tasks.
-An automation account posseses a service principal that is granted a `Contributor` role to the subscription.

-Additionally, the automation account will require the `Owner` role assigned to it at the `resourcegroups` scope of the subscription since it will need to assign ownership of the resource group to the user.

 ```powershell
 # Create Automation Account